madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 app.listen(PORT, () => console.log(`Example app listening on port ${PORT}!`));
 ```

 And that's it.
-You can start server using `npm run dev` and try API using cURL:
+You can start the server using `npm run dev` and try API using cURL:

 ```bash
 $ curl http://localhost:3000/nodes